cloudflare/pmtud/README.md

 Path MTU Daemon is captures and broadcasts ICMP messages related to MTU detection.
-It listens on an interface, waiting for ICMP messages (IPv4 type 3 code 4 or IPv6 type 2 code 0) and it forwards them verbatim to the broadcast ethernet address.
+It listens on an interface, waiting for ICMP messages (IPv4 type 3 code 4 or IPv6 type 2 code 0) and it forwards them verbatim normally to the broadcast ethernet address.
+If a list of peers is given then ICMP messages are forwarded using normal routing to these peers enabling distribution across different subnets.

 Options: